Chrico/wp-fields/README.md

 ## Creating elements
 To work later in view with Elements, you have first to create the Element itself.
 There are by default 3 different types of Elements:

-- `Element` - the default implementation with attributes, labels and errors.
+- `Element` - the default implementation with attributes, options, labels and errors.
 - `ChoiceElement` - extends the `Element` and allows us to set and get choices.
 - `CollectionElement` - extends the `Element` and allows us to group multiple elements together.